For years, Americans have fought for their civil rights.

 So, what does sexual orientation discrimination entail in states where discrimination is illegal?

 This discrimination entails harassment, either sexual harassment or non-sexual harassment, based on sexual orientation.
 It also includes differential treatment based on sexual orientation.
 Things like getting passed over for a promotion, not getting a raise, not being chosen as a project manager, and the like due to a person’s perceived sexual orientation.

 It’s mindblowing to think that in 2017, we are still fighting these battles — I mean, what does sexual orientation have to do with individual employment and work performance?
 Is it anyone’s business?
 And why has the U.S. not been more proactive on this front?
-Sixty-one countries around the world have already enacted legislation against sexual orientation discrimination — why has America fallen so far behind the times?
+Sixty-one countries around the world have already enacted legislation against sexual orientation discrimination.

 Here’s a brief timeline on the history of LGBTQA rights in the United States: